PokemonGoMap/RocketMap/docs/scanning-method/speed-scheduler.md

 To use Speed Scheduler, always put -speed in the command line or set `speed-scan` in your config file.

+Please note: Speed Scheduler does not work for gym only scanning.

 ## Commands and configs

 What command line args should I use for Speed Scheduler?